Domestic abuse (SECURE Act 2.0, Sec 314)

 - The withdrawal would be made from your balance in the Fixed Return Fund until depleted and then proportionally from your balances in the variable-return Passport Funds.
 The unit values used to value your withdrawal from the variable-return Passport Funds in dollars would be the unit values in effect for the month following the month in which TRS receives this application.

-- Amounts distributed through a TDA hardship withdrawal are not eligible to be rolled over or transferred.
+- Amounts distributed through a hardship withdrawal are not eligible to be rolled over or transferred.
 Therefore, your withdrawal would be subject to federal income tax; state and local taxes may also apply.

-If you elect to have a withholding amount applied to your hardship withdrawal, the withholding amount would be adjusted based on the payment amount that you receive.
+If you elect to have a withholding amount applied to your hardship withdrawal, the withholding amount would be adjusted based on the payment amount you receive.
 As a result, the estimated amounts indicated may not match the actual amounts of your hardship withdrawal.